simo54/dataVisualization/README.md

 A data visualization based on the revenue of a few chapters from Harry Potter.

-Project has been written with Python on JupiterNotebook, an output of the code can be seen [here](https://github.com/simo54/dataVisualization/blob/main/dataVisualization.ipynb).
+Project has been written with Python on Jupyter Notebooks, an output of the code can be seen [here](https://github.com/simo54/dataVisualization/blob/main/dataVisualization.ipynb).